Pexifymc/disbot/FAQs.md

 In your Discord [developer settings](https://discord.com/developers) for the application, make sure you only have **one redirect URI** and it is your domain followed by `/api/callback`.
 Eg, `https://botlist.com/api/callback`.
 Also make sure that in your config file, your domain, contains the protocol and does **NOT** end with a `/`.
 Eg, `https://botlist.com` and not like these: `https://botlist.com/` `botlist.com`

+## When will X new feature be added?

+I don't actively work on this repository so there is no time estimate for any new feature.
+However, feel free to make a PR if you have started it and I can review it.
+Don't open issues asking when something will be added.

 ## Role issues

  - Check that the Role ID is correct in the config file.